 Cap & Gown (Please note: Cap & Gowns are now royal blue to match the school colors)

-You may now preorder your cap & gown from the Herff Jones website.
-Pre Orders will be taken through Tuesday, March 25, 2014.
-If you did not pre-order, the Campus Bookstore will be selling caps and gowns beginning Tuesday, April 29 2014.
+If you did not preorder your cap & gown, the Campus Bookstore will be selling these beginning Tuesday, April 29 2014.
 Pre orders may also be picked up on this date.
 Cap and gown units for 2014 are $42.95 (includes cap, gown and tassel).
 Graduation year charms will be available free of charge, which are attached to your tassel.
 Any other extras will need to be purchased.
 For questions on sizing and exchanges, please contact the Bookstore directly at 845-257-3050 or visit the store Monday through Friday, 9 a.m. to 5 p.m. and Saturday, 10 a.m. to 3 p.m.

 What kinds of honors can I receive?
 How do I purchase my honor cord?